Aberystwyth railway station: History

 The original station was built in 1864 by the Aberystwith and Welsh Coast Railway for the route to Machynlleth.
-The neighbouring Manchester & Milford railway was to construct a two road platform adjoining this, to create a joint station and provide access south to Carmarthen.
+The neighbouring Manchester and Milford Railway was to construct a two road platform adjoining this, to create a joint station and provide access south to Carmarthen.
 The station was greatly extended in 1925 by the Great Western Railway; the original station building on one side of the platforms was replaced by a grand terminus building.

 At that time, the station had five platforms: platform 1 at the south-east end of the station and two island platforms.
 Platforms 1 and 2 were essentially bays, each of the same length and shorter than the other three.
-They were the original Manchester & Milford railway platforms, used for the Carmarthen services, although platform 2 was occasionally used for main-line trains.
+They were the original Manchester and Milford Railway platforms, used for the Carmarthen services, although platform 2 was occasionally used for main-line trains.
 The Carmarthen line was closed in 1964 following flood damage.
 The former platform 3 is on the other side of platform 2; it is the only platform still in use for main-line rail and has been redesignated as platform 1 in recent years.
 The former platform 4, which was closed in 1982 with its track removed, is now taken up by the Craft freecycling shop.
 At that time, the signal box was also closed and demolished.
 Access to the station and the station facilities is now primarily via the original 1864 building.

-The running-around line between these two, for locomotive-hauled trains, still exists.
-Platform 5 (closed in the 1960s) was an emergency platform on the other side of Platform 4, but little trace remains.
-The goods yard has become the Rheidol Retail Park.
+Due to severe flood damage, services between Machynlleth and Aberystwyth were suspended between 2 January and 14 April 1976.
+The flooding caused the track to move vertically (rather than buckle, caused by extreme heat) and parts of the embankment were washed away.